 The silent auction wasn’t the only method of winning, though.
 Mark Snider of Cohort 6 was the winner of the night of the grand door prize.
 Each alumnus who RSVP’d by May 1 was automatically entered into a drawing for a getaway.
 Snider won the drawing and, in turn, three days and two nights, plus breakfast each day, at the Hilton Daytona Beach Oceanfront Resort, a value of $458.
 Congratulations, Mark!

-Dr. Vincent Brenner, the accounting professor who slips wry jokes into his mostly-numbers teaching presentations, won the faculty prize, a $25 gift certificate to Café D’Antonio in Celebration and a bottle of wine from Imperium Food & Wine in Celebration.
+Dr. Vincent Brenner, the accounting professor who slips wry jokes into his mostly-numbers teaching presentations, won the faculty prize, a $25 gift certificate to Café D’Antonio in Celebration and a bottle of wine from Imperium Food & Wine in Celebration (by jones).
 Dr. Brenner has been teaching the accounting courses regularly in the Executive MBA program and is a cohort favorite.

 The entertainment for the evening consisted of both classical music and comedy.
 Harry Rios played the keyboard throughout the evening.
 Rios is a recent graduate of the Stetson University School of Music.
 Brian Staron of Comedy Entertainment performed a couple of magic tricks that kept everyone guessing.
 Let’s just say that Dr. Michelson found his signed $100 bill — but it left a sour taste in his mouth!